davebshow/goblin/docs/ogm.rst

 All interaction with the database is achieved using the :py:class:`Session<goblin.session.Session>` object.
-A :py:mod:`Goblin` session should not be confused with a Gremlin Server session, although in future releases they will provide support for server sessions and transactions.
+A :py:mod:`Goblin` session should not be confused with a Gremlin Server session, although in future releases it will provide support for server sessions and transactions.
 Instead, the :py:class:`Session<goblin.session.Session>` object is used to save elements and spawn Gremlin traversals.
 Furthemore, any element created using a session is *live* in the sense that a :py:class:`Session<goblin.session.Session>` object